odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Credit Notes
 ------------
-When a cancellation or correction is needed over a validated invoice, a credit note must be generated, it’s important to consider that a CAF file is required for the Credit Note sequence, which is identified as document 64 in the SII.
+When a cancellation or correction is needed over a validated invoice, a credit note must be generated.
+It is important to consider that a CAF file is required for the Credit Note sequence, which is identified as document 64 in the SII.

 .. image:: media/Chile25.png